sagemath/trac_to_gh/Issue 6686.md

 ```
 Assignee: boothby

-The notebook help page `http://localhost:8000/help` is not properly centered, because a closing `</center>` tag was omitted at #6225.
+The notebook help page (e.g., `http://localhost:8000/help`) is not properly centered, because HTML `<center>` tags were left unbalanced by the merge of #6225.

 Issue created by migration from https://trac.sagemath.org/ticket/6686